quaderno/quaderno-edd/readme.txt

 == Changelog ==

+= 1.10 =
+* New: Users can enter their business name during checkout

 = 1.9 =
 * New: Merge cart items in invoices and credit notes
 * New: WordPress 4.7 compatibility
-* Fix: use last name for people with a valid VAT number
+* Fix: Use last name for people with a valid VAT number

 = 1.8 =
 * New: Send receipts (simplified invoices)